WJZY: Early history

-WJZY, originally an independent station, made its first broadcast on March 9, 1987.
-Channel 46 brought forward its launch by several months to aid cable companies who dropped out-of-town stations to carry it.
-Cablevision of Charlotte, for instance, dropped WDCA of Washington, D.C., to air the new station.
-It initially only aired a schedule of older movies in evening hours only.
-It began full commercial operations in July, airing a general entertainment format of off-network and first-run syndicated shows, movies, and cartoons.
+WJZY, originally an independent station, made its first broadcast on March 9, 1987, testing its transmitter with a limited schedule of movies.
+It began full commercial operations in July, airing off-network syndicated shows, movies, and first-run cartoons.
+The full launch was accelerated to the start of July as an aid to cable companies such as Cablevision of Charlotte, who dropped out-of-town stations to carry WJZY.
 It was the first full-market Charlotte station since WCTU-TV (channel 36, now WCNC-TV) launched in July 1967.

-Capitol exercised its option to buy the remainder of WJZY months after it signed on; a group petitioned against the sale, claiming Metro–Crescent had reneged on its promises for local programming.
+Capitol exercised its option to buy the remainder of WJZY months after it signed on; a group petitioned against the sale, claiming Metro–Crescent had trafficked in the permit and reneged on its promises for local programming.
 The challenge was dropped, and the sale was approved by the FCC in November.
-By that time, however, Gantt's stake had been an issue in his run for re-election; he lost in a close race to Sue Myrick and admitted that her statements on Metro–Crescent may have swung the race for her.
+By that time, Gantt's stake had been an issue in his run for re-election; he lost in a close race to Sue Myrick and admitted that her statements on Metro–Crescent may have swung the race for her.

-By 1990, channel 46 was even with WCCB (channel 18), the Fox affiliate, in key dayparts.
+By 1990, channel 46 was even in the ratings with WCCB (channel 18), the Fox affiliate, in key dayparts.
 In 1994, Capitol reached a deal to provide nearly all the programming of a new Charlotte-market TV station—WFVT (channel 55), licensed to Rock Hill, South Carolina—under a local marketing agreement (LMA) with its owner, Family Fifty Five.

 UPN and CW affiliation

 WJZY became a charter affiliate of the United Paramount Network (UPN) when the network launched on January 16, 1995; WFVT joined The WB at the same time.
-By 2006, WJZY was tied with UPN's Atlanta owned-and-operated station WUPA as the network's fifth highest-rated station.
+By 2006, WJZY was tied with WUPA, UPN's station in Atlanta, as the network's fifth highest-rated station.

 WJZY served as the over-the-air home of the NBA's Charlotte Hornets from 1992 to 1998; the last two seasons were shared with WFVT.
 When the Hornets returned as the Charlotte Bobcats in 2004, WJZY served as the team's over-the-air flagship until the telecasts moved to WMYT in 2006.

 On January 24, 2006, Time Warner and CBS Corporation announced that The WB and UPN would shut down, to be replaced by a merged network known as The CW that September.
-On March 1, the Capitol Broadcasting Company announced that WJZY would become the Charlotte-area affiliate of The CW, making it one of the first five stations outside of the core Tribune Company and CBS Television Stations groups to agree to carry the new network.
+On March 1, WJZY was announced as the Charlotte-area affiliate of The CW, making it one of the first five stations outside of the core Tribune Company and CBS Television Stations groups to agree to carry the new network.
 WJZY affiliated with The CW upon the network's debut on September 18, 2006.
 Later that week, channel 55 signed with MyNetworkTV.